University of the Chinese Academy of Sciences: History

 In 1978, the Graduate School of the University of Science and Technology of China was founded in Beijing, as the first graduate school in China.

 In 1986, the USTC Graduate School was renamed the University of Science and Technology of China Graduate School (Beijing), as USTC established another graduate school on its main campus in Hefei, Anhui.

 In 2000, the USTC Graduate School (Beijing) was renamed the Graduate School of the Chinese Academy of Sciences.

+In 2005, the university's official English name was changed to Graduate University of the Chinese Academy of Sciences (GUCAS).

 In 2012, CAS Graduate School was renamed the University of the Chinese Academy of Sciences.

 In 2014, UCAS began to recruit undergraduates.

 On November 7, 2014, the University of Chinese Academy of Sciences officially participated in the activities of the C9 League, an alliance of elite Chinese universities offering comprehensive and leading education.
 However, it was not an official member.

 UCAS operates its undergraduate and graduate programs on the university's Beijing campus.
 Moreover, the Chinese Academy of Sciences (CAS) assigns the authority of filing student status and issuing graduate degree for its affiliated institutes to the University of Science and Technology of China (USTC) and UCAS, and determines which university is responsible for which institute.
 Graduate students at most of CAS research institutes are assigned to have their student status registered at UCAS and are awarded UCAS degrees upon graduation.
 A small number of selected research institutes are assigned to have their graduate students register with USTC and awarded USTC degrees upon graduation.
 Students at CAS research institutes do not need to be physically present at the degree-issuing universities' campus to be awarded the degrees.
 UCAS mandates that graduate students at CAS institutes for which UCAS is responsible for issuing degrees must list their affiliation as "University of Chinese Academy of Sciences" in all their published work; failure to comply will result in their graduate degree applications not being considered.